Jaimilit/CrossFit-Signup/README.md

 Sign-In Page - Where a returning user and return and log-in:
 ![sign-in](./static/assets/features/signin-page.png)

-Log Out Page - Where a user can log out:
+Log Out Page - Where a user can log out.
+It asks for confirmation to log out:
 ![logout](./static/assets/features/sign-out-page.png)

 Bookings Page - Where an authenicated user can view the bookings and choose a session to book: